 Having a morning and night routine.

 This is something I have thought about for a while.
 Whilst it may sound maybe like not a great deal, upon researching the benefits of getting some sort of routine going before bed and even in the morning sound incredibly helpful and beneficial.
 It’s also important for your physical and emotional wellbeing, and definitely something I really need to look at and overhaul.
 One of the things I struggle with is sleep sometimes, and anything that will help in making a contribution in this department is a winner by me.
-Just things like turning off any media stimulation an hour or so before bed, having a relaxing cup of herbal tea or warm milk and scheduling a nice relaxing bath with bath salts in are supposed to work wonders so I will definitely be incorporating these in to my night time routine.
+Just things like turning off any media stimulation an hour or so before bed, having a relaxing cup of herbal tea or scheduling a nice relaxing bath with bath salts in are supposed to work wonders so I will definitely be incorporating these in to my night time routine.
 It will also include getting up and going to bed at the same time which will be interesting.